parcheesime/geohub-datacollection/README.md

 - City Clerk

 ## Data Collection Process
-The data collection process is facilitated using the GeoHub LA County API.
+The data collection process is facilitated using the [GeoHub LA County Website](https://geohub.lacity.org/search?collection=Dataset) and district API.
 This API provides access to geospatial datasets related to Los Angeles County.

 ### Steps:
 1. **Authentication**: No Key Necessary